saf-dmitry/taskpaper-mode/README.md

 Links inside projects and tasks are supported although not encouraged.

-If the point is on a link the command `C-c C-o` or `mouse-1` (`taskpaper-open-link-at-point`) will launch a web browser for URL schemes matching the user option `taskpaper-uri-schemes-browser` (using `browse-url` command) or start composing a mail message (using `compose-mail-other-window`).
-Furthermore, it will visit text and remote files in file links with Emacs and select a suitable application for local non-text files.
+If the point is on a link the command `C-c C-o` or `mouse-1` (`taskpaper-open-link-at-point`) will launch a web browser (using `browse-url` command) or start composing a mail message (using `compose-mail-other-window`).
+Furthermore, it will visit local and remote text files in file links with Emacs and select a suitable application for local non-text files.
 Classification of files is based on file extension only.
 For non-specified extensions the system command to open files, like `open` on MS Windows and macOS, or the command specified in the mailcaps on GNU/Linux will be used.
 For more details see the user options `taskpaper-file-apps` and `taskpaper-open-non-existing-files`.

 You can jump to the next/previous link in the buffer using the commands `C-c C-x C-n` (`taskpaper-next-link`) and `C-c C-x C-p` (`taskpaper-previous-link`).
 When reaching the buffer boundaries the search fails once, and then wraps around.
 Because the key bindings are probably too long you might want to bind this also to `M-n` and `M-p`.